Jonathand77/actividad-simulacion2/README.md

 Use the -c flag to get the exact results when you are finished.

-   ✅ Dado que la longitud del quantum es de 10 ms, el trabajo Job 0 tiene un tiempo de ejecución de 50 ms, y Job 1 tiene un tiempo de ejecución de 5 ms, podemos calcular cómo ajustar la frecuencia del "boosting" para garantizar que Job 0 obtenga al menos el 5% de la CPU.
+   ✅ Since the quantum length is 10 ms, Job 0 has a runtime of 50 ms, and Job 1 has a runtime of 5 ms, we can calculate how to adjust the boost frequency to ensure that Job 0 gets at least 5% of the CPU.

-   ✅ Paso 1: Cálculo del tiempo total disponible en la CPU Para este sistema con 2 trabajos y un quantum de 10 ms, en cada ciclo de ejecución el trabajo de más alta prioridad recibe hasta 10 ms de CPU (si no está esperando IO).
-Si no se hace ningún boost, Job 1 se   ejecutará en primer lugar, debido a que entra al sistema primero y su tiempo de ejecución es más corto (5 ms).
-Después de completar Job 1, Job 0 recibirá tiempo de CPU.

-   Si consideramos que Job 0 debería recibir al menos el 5% de la CPU, calculamos cuántos ms serían:
+   ✅ Step 1: Calculating the Total Available CPU Time For this system with two jobs and a quantum of 10 ms, in each run cycle, the highest-priority job receives up to 10 ms of CPU time (if it is not waiting for IO).
+If no boost is applied, Job 1 will execute first because it enters the system first and has a shorter runtime (5 ms).
+After Job 1 completes, Job 0 will receive CPU time.

+   If we consider that Job 0 should receive at least 5% of the CPU, we calculate how many ms that would be:

-   \text{5% de 50 ms} = 0.05 \times 50 = 2.5 \, \text{ms}
+\text{5% of 50 ms} = 0.05 \times 50 = 2.5 \, \text{ms}
-   Entonces, Job 0 necesita al menos 2.5 ms para cumplir con el 5% de uso de la CPU.
+So, Job 0 needs at least 2.5 ms to meet the 5% CPU usage.

-   ✅ Paso 2: Establecimiento de la frecuencia de "boosting" En el caso de que Job 0 esté potencialmente "starving", deberíamos asegurarnos de que obtenga suficiente tiempo de CPU en cada ciclo.
-Si el sistema tiene que darle prioridad a Job 0 regularmente, el parámetro -B puede ayudar a "boostear" este trabajo hacia la cola de mayor prioridad para evitar que se quede sin CPU.

-   Tienes que aplicar el -B con la frecuencia necesaria para que Job 0 no sea eclipsado por el trabajo más corto, Job 1.
-Esto se logra aplicando el "boost" de manera que Job 0 reciba su 5% de tiempo de CPU.
+   ✅ Step 2: Setting the Boost Frequency
+In the event that Job 0 is potentially starving, we should ensure that it gets enough CPU time each cycle.
+If the system needs to prioritize Job 0 regularly, the -B parameter can help boost this job to the higher priority queue to prevent it from starving.

+   You need to apply the -B parameter frequently enough so that Job 0 is not overshadowed by the shorter job, Job 1.
+This is achieved by applying the boost so that Job 0 receives its 5% of CPU time.

    📌 Conclusión:
-   Para garantizar que Job 0 obtenga al menos el 5% de la CPU: Tendrás que realizar un "boost" de Job 0 regularmente, utilizando el parámetro -B. En tu caso, con un quantum de 10 ms, aplicar el "boost" con la suficiente frecuencia hará que Job 0 no se quede sin CPU.
+   To ensure that Job 0 gets at least 5% of the CPU: You'll need to boost Job 0 regularly, using the -B parameter.
+In your case, with a 10 ms quantum, applying the boost frequently enough will ensure that Job 0 doesn't run out of CPU.
    </details>
    <br>